pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

     $ jekyll serve --watch --baseurl ""

 You will see server running in terminal.
-Open your brower, and enter *localhost:4000* to access your website locally.
-Keep your server runnning when you develop locally.
-If the change is not shown on brower, stop the server (Control + C) and restart it.
+Open your browser, and enter *localhost:4000* to access your website locally.
+Keep your server running when you develop locally.
+If the change is not shown on browser, stop the server (Control + C) and restart it.

 ##_Site Folder
 This folder will generated automatically as a final version of no matter HTML or markdown files in your local site directory.
 But it is kind of temporary one.
 What we need to do is go to Github application, and in setting panel, add *_site* into ignore files(.gitignore), then commit it.

 ##Layout
-This is very as similiar as Wordpress.
+This is very as similar as Wordpress.
 It just like a frame that can contain different modules.

 To achieve this, create a directory in your site, which is called **_layout**.
 Create a new HTML file in this folder.
 We name it **default.html**.

-For example, the **index.html** metioned previously now can be simpified to body content:
+For example, the **index.html** mentioned previously now can be simplified to body content:

 ```
     <h1>First Jekyll site</h1>